Sodium calcium edetate

 Sodium calcium edetate (sodium calcium EDTA), also known as edetate calcium disodium among other names, is a medication primarily used to treat lead poisoning, including both short-term and long-term lead poisoning.
 Sodium calcium edetate came into medical use in the United States in 1953.

 Chelation agent

 Sodium calcium edetate is in the chelating agent family of medication.
-It is a salt of edetate with two sodium and one calcium atoms.
+It is a salt of edetate with two sodium atoms and one calcium atom.

 It works by binding to a number of heavy metals, which renders them almost inert and allows them to leave the body in the urine.

-Edetate disodium is a different formulation which does not have the same effects.
+Edetate disodium (Endrate) is a different formulation which does not have the same effects.